 On February 27, 2013, SecurityNational Mortgage's motion for summary judgment against Lehman Bank and Aurora Loan Services and the related cross motion were heard by Judge David Nuffer of the United States District Court for the District of Utah.
 After an extensive hearing, Judge Nuffer requested that the parties prepare findings of fact in accordance with the Court's earlier promulgated findings as modified at the hearing, and that each party submit proposed conclusions of law related to the motions.
 Judge Nuffer also said that he may request a further hearing on the matter.
 The motion and cross motion are under advisement.
-SecurityNational Mortgage's motion in the Lehman Holdings case has been reset for hearing on September 26, 2013 before Judge Ted Stewart of the United States District Court for the District of Utah.
+SecurityNational Mortgage's motion in the Lehman Holdings case has been reset for hearing on January 14, 2014 before Judge Ted Stewart of the United States District Court for the District of Utah, with a trial, as may be necessary, set for March 17, 2014.